 While out in the woods, Lucan develops severe pneumonia.
 At the local hospital, he rambles about a crime he witnessed at the University and how he's suspected of being the culprit.
 The real danger is his guilty doctor – The same man Lucan was trying to find to help clear his name.
 Lucan must remember the events of that night and prove his innocence.
 He finds help from a compassionate nurse.

-I liked the intensity of this episode, but this is where the show gets wibbly wobbly because the writers attempted to add more weight to the series.
+I liked the intensity of this episode, and Lucan's fever dreams to create flashbacks.
+But this is where the show gets wibbly wobbly because the writers attempted to add more weight to the series.
 Making Lucan a fugitive conflicts with the details of the Pilot episode – unless the tragic event occurred when Lucan visited the University at a later time.
 It's not a bad idea, but it seems like a ratings booster, rather than a natural addition to Lucan's story.

 10. Brother Wolf (Air date: November 20th 1978): Review N/A